We have all heard about living within your means – spending no more money than you earn – but have you ever considered living below your means?

 Three nights per week, cook up something very inexpensive for dinner, such as beans and rice or homemade soup.
 It’ll be a nice change of pace, without feeling deprived.
 And of course, the biggest bonus is that you’ll save money!
 I like planning a “clean out the refrigerator” day on Sunday because it’s such a busy day, a soup night and a beans night.
 Here in the Maritimes, Friday night Baked Beans are a long-standing tradition that is frugal and filling.

 There are so many ways to save money on groceries, but my simplest, fool-proof tip is this – build up a deep pantry of food that has been purchased at the best possible discount.
-If you don’t have even a basic pantry, you need to read this post to see why it is a vital first step.
+If you don’t have even a basic pantry, you need to read this post to see why keeping a pantry is a vital first step.

 Make savings a priority